cybertoothca/ember-cli-bootstrap3-grid/README.md

 A mixin that captures the width of the browser viewport on resizes and offers several helpful queries to determine the size.

-Include the viewport in your Route or Component js:
+Include the viewport in your Route or Component and then mix it:

     import Viewport from 'ember-cli-bootstrap3-grid/mixins/viewport';

+    // in a route
+    export default Ember.Route.extend(Viewport, { ... });
+    // or in a component
+    export default Ember.Component.extend(Viewport, { ... });

 ...and then use the properties listed below inside both your js or hbs template.